viert/tipsahead.com/_posts/2014-05-20-deal-with-nodejs-single-threadness.markdown

  then backend follows written in fast language with multithreading support, and the data store underneath.

 But what if we have no choice?
 If you ever used [Graphite] you know it can render graphs from hundred metrics aggregating them on-the-fly.
 Let's suppose we're making that kind of handler.
-Get hundred of metrics may be slow, but node.js do this work asynchronously without blocking the entire application.
-But then we have to reduce this results i.e. get **sum** of them and give back to user.
-Let's emulate heavy calculations:
+Getting hundred metrics may be slow, but node.js do this work asynchronously without blocking the entire application.
+But then we have to reduce this results i.e. to get **sum** of them and then to give the results back to user.
+Let's emulate these heavy calculations replacing it with the syntetic benchmark test we discussed above:

 {% highlight javascript %}
 module.exports = {